While the size and shape can be designed and produced without images, your inflatable won't take on its personality without artwork.

 Choosing the correct method and sending high-quality art files on time for your custom inflatable is a cornerstone of how the project will turn out.

-Digital printing, appliqué, and paint are the three primary ways to incorporate art.
-While all have their place, there’s no one right way to do every project.
+Here at Landmark, we use digital printing to incorporate art.
 Some inflatable manufacturers focus on getting the price as low as possible and choose whichever art method it takes to make it cheaply.
 This means the overall end product will almost certainly suffer the consequences through fading and peeling.
+We take pride in the quality of our products which is why we have moved to all digital art.

 Getting Your Artwork Approved